 Moles that are multicolored, red, white or blueish-black can signal melanoma.
 Most benign moles are one color.

 Worrisome moles can start small but tend to grow larger than the diameter of a pencil eraser.

 Does your mole change in size, color, or shape over time?
 Does it bleed, itch, or crust over?
 These are indicators that it could be melanoma.

 Dr. Peng said that people who are fair-skinned, burn easily or have a large number of moles are at higher risk for the disease.
 Even so, “a mole can meet all five of the ABCDE criteria and not be dangerous,” according to Dr. Peng.

-Ashley Wysong, MD, MS, assistant professor of clinical dermatology and director of Mohs and dermatologic surgery at the Keck School of Medicine of USC, performs routine surgery on melanoma patients as a dermatologist at USC Dermatology at Keck Medicine of USC.
-“When caught in the early stages, melanoma very rarely goes outside of the skin and is highly curable,” Dr. Wysong said.
+“When caught in the early stages, melanoma very rarely goes outside of the skin and is highly curable,” Dr. Peng said.
 “Your dermatologist or dermatologic surgeon will be able to surgically remove the cancer using local anesthesia.”